Warhammer 40,000: Dawn of War II: Squads

-Force Commander: The player-named Force Commander leads the strike force throughout the game and is the one "squad" that always deploys.
+Force Commander: The player-named Force Commander (named Aramus in the novelization, addressed simply as "Commander" by characters in-game) serves as the player character, he leads the strike force throughout the game and is the one "squad" that always deploys.
 The youngest Force Commander in the history of the Blood Ravens, he earned a reputation for his ability to command in situations that would have broken other leaders.
 The Force Commander is never heard speaking outside of battle, where he can be heard shouting the generic battle cry "For the Emperor!" when using the "Rally!" ability, making him an almost silent protagonist.
 The character is the most versatile one, and can be customized to fulfill most roles.
 He can use almost any weapon and equipment, save for a few squad-specific items.

-Tarkus: Tarkus leads a squad of 3 Tactical Marines, who fulfill the "Tank" role by drawing enemy fire and soaking up damage.
-Tarkus can wield a variety of ranged weapons, from bolters to plasma guns and flamers, and his squadmates can be upgraded to use plasma weapons as well.
+Tarkus: Tarkus leads a squad of 3 Tactical Marines, who fulfill the "tank" role by drawing enemy fire and soaking up damage.
+Tarkus can wield a variety of ranged weapons, from the default bolters to plasma guns and flamers, and his squadmates can be upgraded to use plasma weapons as well.
 With investment in the "Melee" skill tree, the Tactical Marines can switch to close range weapon, but that reduces their ranged capabilities.
 The Tactical Marines are potentially the most durable squad and a great addition in any mission, and later in the game even capable of utilizing Terminator armor.
 A veteran of countless battles, Tarkus' professional, confident, seen-it-all demeanor makes him a model Space Marine Sergeant.

-Avitus: Avitus leads a squad of 2 Devastators, heavy weapon specialists.
-The squad is specialized in suppressing enemies, reducing their movement and firing accuracy.
-The squad members use enormous heavy bolters, and Avitus can switch to missile launchers or a plasma cannon when enemy heavy vehicles are expected.
+Avitus: Avitus leads a Devastator heavy weapon squad of himself and 2 other Tactical Marines, and is specialized in laying suppressive fire upon enemies to reduce their movement and firing accuracy.
+The squad members use a default heavy bolter covered by two regular bolters, and Avitus can switch to missile launchers or a plasma cannon when enemy heavy vehicles are expected.
 Devastator squad ranks highest in terms of raw damage and suppression abilities, although they lack in mobility and melee combat capabilities.